 Hepatitis is diagnosed through blood tests that detect specific viral markers, liver function tests, and imaging studies like ultrasound or MRI to assess liver damage.

-Yes, hepatitis A and B can be prevented with vaccines.
-Avoiding high-risk behaviors such as unprotected sex and sharing needles can also reduce the risk of hepatitis B and C.
+Yes, Hepatitis A and B can be prevented with vaccines.
+Avoiding high-risk behaviors such as unprotected sexual intercourse and sharing needles can also reduce the risk of Hepatitis B and C.